qooxdoo/qooxdoo/docs/core/defining_properties.md

 synchronous XMLHttpRequest, and some browsers (e.g. Safari) already have very short timeouts for synchronous XMLHttpRequests which cannot be overridden.

-Properties can be made asynchronous by using `qx.Promise`.
+If a property is set using `obj.setProperty(value)` and the `apply` function returns a thenable (e.g. a Promise), the thenable will not be awaited and the event will be fired in the same tick.

+If you want to await until the apply method promise resolves, you need to call `setXxxAsync`.
-The return value for apply methods is normally ignored, but if it returns an instance of `qx.Promise` the `setXxx` method will wait for the promise to be fulfilled before firing the  `changeXxx` event.
+This will wait until the apply function promise resolves before firing the change event.

-As `setXxx` method returns the value which has been set, it is not possible to return the promise to the caller - to retrieve the promise, you must tell Qooxdoo that the property is asynchronous by setting the `async: true` in the property definition and then calling the `setXxxAsync` method:
+It returns a promise which resolves when the apply function and all asynchronous event handlers resolve as well.

 ```javascript
 properties :